 Only a further three horses have managed to record more than one win in the race.

 Mare Ortensia managed to win two Winterbottom Stakes twice back in 2009 and 2011, Asteroid managed the feat back in 1953 and 1955 and more recently superstar sprinter Buffering saluted in both 2013 and 2015.

 No horse has ever won the race more than twice.

-Recently Buffering tackled the group 1 Darley Classic at Flemington on both occasions prior to his Winterbottom Stakes triumphs.
+In recent times, Buffering tackled the group 1 VRC Sprint Classic (formerly the Darley Classic) at Flemington on both occasions prior to his Winterbottom Stakes triumphs.